-We are excited to announce a call for applications for the Broadening Equity and Access in Medicine (BEAM) Scholars Visiting Elective Program.
-The program provides scholarships to recruit individuals committed to promoting equitable access to health care to fourth-year elective rotations in the Long School of Medicine at UT Health San Antonio.
-The BEAM Scholars Visiting Elective Program aims to develop and prepare a medical workforce focused on broadening health care access to historically underserved populations and under-resourced communities.
+We are excited to announce a call for applications for the Bridging Excellence and Access in Medicine (BEAM) Scholars Visiting Elective Program.
+The program provides scholarships to recruit individuals committed to promoting access to health care to fourth-year elective rotations in the Long School of Medicine at UT Health San Antonio.
+The BEAM Scholars Visiting Elective Program aims to develop and prepare a medical workforce focused on broadening health care access to medically underserved populations and under-resourced communities.
 The scholarship is funded by the Office of Academic Opportunity and Educational Excellence and is supported by the Office of the Dean.

 Program Overview